 Nested paths will also work, for example https://your-company.com/apps/fullstory would be:

 For the Docker image you’ll want to pass these values in as environment variables, as described in the Running Relay document.

 When using a Relay binary you should set the same environment variables in a shell script or using the configuration options of your service host.

-With your Relay up and running, you will now need to update your FullStory recording snippet to send recording traffic to the Relay.
+With your Relay up and running, you will now need to update your FullStory data capture snippet to send data capture traffic to the Relay.
 You may want to first read through the article How do I get FullStory up and running?

 Within your FullStory snippet, you’ll find a parameter near the top called window['_fs_host'] like this:

 If you’re using a path prefix (see above) then you should change two variables like so:

 If you're using a dedicated subdomain for the Relay then change the same variables but use these values (where fsrelay is replace with whatever subdomain you choose to use):

 window['_fs_host'] = 'relay.your-company.com';